ofTheo/ofxKinect/README.markdown

 git clone git://github.com/ofTheo/ofxKinect.git -b develop
 </pre>

-Warning: The develop branch will be in flux, so don't be suprised if things do not always work as expected!
+Warning: The develop branch will be in flux, so don't be surprised if things do not always work as expected!

 Running the Example Project
 ---------------------------